CS-SI/eodag/docs/getting_started_guide/configure.rst

        search:  # Search parameters configuration
        download:
            extract:  # whether to extract the downloaded products (true or false).
-           outputs_prefix: # where to store downloaded products.
+           output_dir: # where to store downloaded products.
            dl_url_params:  # additional parameters to pass over to the download url as an url parameter
            delete_archive: # whether to delete the downloaded archives (true or false, Default: true).
        auth: